ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Reference and Endorsed Values Tranformation

-The Reference Values ECT fields are populated as described above {{sec-phase1-trans}} and {#sec-ir-ref-val}.
+The Reference Values EPT fields are populated as described above {{sec-phase1-trans}} and {#sec-ir-ref-val}.

-The Endorsement Values ECT fields are populated as described above {{sec-phase1-trans}} and {#sec-ir-end-val}.
+The Endorsement Values EPT fields are populated as described above {{sec-phase1-trans}} and {#sec-ir-end-val}.

 #### Evidence Tranformation

-Evidence is divided up into one or more `ev` relations where the `condition` ECT identifies the Attester from which Evidence was collected.
-If the Verifier maintains multiple Attester sessions, the Verifier session may be identified using an ECT.
+Evidence is divided up into one or more `ev` relations where the `condition` EPT identifies the Attester from which Evidence was collected.
+If the Verifier maintains multiple Attester sessions, the Verifier session may be identified using an EPT.

-Evidence information is mapped to an `addition` ECT that populates each of the ECT fields.
+Evidence information is mapped to an `addition` EPT that populates each of the EPT fields.
 If the Evidence doesn't have a value for the mandatory fields, the Verifier MUST NOT process the Evidence.

-The Evidence ECT fields are populated as described above {{sec-phase1-trans}} and {{sec-ir-evidence}}.
+The Evidence EPT fields are populated as described above {{sec-phase1-trans}} and {{sec-ir-evidence}}.

 Evidence transformation algorithms may be well-known, see {{sec-spdm}} and {{sec-dice}};
 may be defined by a CoRIM profile ({{sec-corim-profile-types}}); or may be supplied dynamically.